giri-saurabh-dev/housing-pricing-prediction/README.md

 # housing-pricing-prediction
-Creating ml project using numpy, pandas, and other tools to create a model that predicts the housing prices
+Creating ml project using numpy, pandas, and other tools to train a model that predicts the housing prices